dcunited001/dcunited001.github.io/_posts/2017-06-05-international-trends-2020-universal-basic-income.md

 Capitalism essentially harnesses the same math behind machine learning to create evolutionary dynamics.
-These "reified maths" form the invisible hand that confers advantage to the best marketed, best formulated or best packaged products.
-Free market systems reduce inefficiencies in an economy, delivering more value to citizens domestically and making the economy more competitive globally.
+These "reified maths" form the invisible hand that confers advantage to the best marketed, best formulated or best packaged products. *It is quite literally the very same maths behind machine learning.* Free market systems reduce inefficiencies in an economy, delivering more value to citizens domestically and making the economy more competitive globally.